kubernetes/autoscaler/cluster-autoscaler/FAQ.md

   same set of pending pods.
 If you run pods that can only go to a single node group (for example due to nodeSelector on zone label) CA will only add nodes to this particular node group.
+* On AWS, node groups that have at least one provisioned instance may be preferred over node groups that have none.
+This can lead to all nodes being provisioned in a single AZ.
+To work around this, add the `cluster-autoscaler.kubernetes.io/hardware-configuration-id` label to all similar nodes and specify the same value

 You can opt-out a node group from being automatically balanced with other node groups using the same instance type by giving it any custom label.